open-craft/xblock-poll/README.md

 ![Private Results](doc_img/private_results.png)

 **Notes on Private Results**: Users will be able to change their vote on polls and surveys with this option enabled.
 An analytics event will not be fired upon the student viewing the results, as the results are never visible.
-A user will see a thank you message and any feedback provided upon submission:
+A user will see a thank you message, and optionally, any instructor-provided Feedback in an additional "Feedback" section, when they click submit:

 ![Private Results Submission](doc_img/private_results_submission.png)